-Babetta is an uppercase display typeface that comes with some decorative typographical features.
+Babetta is a display typeface that comes with some decorative typographical features.
 Alongside a set of arrows and flower icons, it also includes an alternative ›E‹, some special diacritic marks, a wavy ›S‹ and a series of ligatures.
 This typographical tool box provides a large and playful variety of options for headlines and logotypes.

 The design of Babetta started with a concept for uppercase-only.
 The lower case alphabet was added later.

 Babetta features 5 weights and a special ›Neon‹ version with layer weights.

 The initial inspiration for Babetta was an illuminated vintage shop sign—that of a famous bookstore in Berlin called ›Karl-Marx-Buchhandlung‹ that dates back to the days of East Germany.
 During the course of the design process, this slightly shabby historical original was kissed by an Italian Art Deco beauty and has blossomed into a new typeface with its own special charm.
 The aim was not to preserve the original lettering, but to use it as a starting point for typographical exploration.